 International Clinical Librarians Conference (ICLC) Bursaries

-HLG is offering two full bursaries for members to attend the 10th International Clinical Librarian Conference (ICLC) in Manchester between 3rd & 4th October.
-Please click here for application guidelines – closing date 12th July 2019.
+HLG supported two members to attend the 10th International Clinical Librarian Conference (ICLC) in Manchester in October 2019

 Leslie Morton Bursary

-The winner of this year's Leslie Morton bursary was Anne Gray, Knowledge Officer at Arden & GEM Commissioning Support Unit to attend EAHIL in Basel.
+The 2019 recipient of the Leslie Morton bursary was Anne Gray, Knowledge Officer at Arden & GEM Commissioning Support Unit to attend EAHIL in Basel.

 The Bursary was established to encourage attendance at international conferences in health librarianship, medical bibliography or medical history and awards up to £1,000 to the successful recipient.